Monday Kiz (band)

 Monday Kiz (Korean: 먼데이 키즈) was a South Korean boy band formed in 2005.
-The group originally consisted of two members: Lee Jin-sung and Kim Min-soo, but after the death of Min-soo in 2008 the group reformed with two new members: Han Seung-hee and Im Han-byeol, accompanied by original member Jin-sung.
+The group originally consisted of two members: Lee Jin-sung and Kim Min-soo, but after the death of Min-soo in 2008 the group reformed with two new members: Han Seung-hee and Lim Han-byul, accompanied by original member Jin-sung.
 Monday Kiz released their first album, Bye Bye Bye on October 6, 2005.

 Lee Jin-sung currently promotes as a soloist using the Monday Kiz name.